-- The development hereby permitted shall be begun before the expiration of 3 years from the date of this permission.
-(Reason To ensure that consideration of any future application for development in the area will not be prejudiced by permissions for development, which have not been acted upon.) - The development hereby permitted shall be carried out in accordance with the approved plans.
-(Reason - To facilitate any future application to the Local Planning Authority under Section 73 of the Town and Country Planning Act 1990.) - No development shall take place until details of the materials to be used in the construction of the external surfaces of the buildings hereby permitted have been submitted and appreoved.
-(Reason To ensure the appearance of the development is satisfactory in accordance with Policy DP/2 of the adopted Local Development Framework 2007.) - 4.
-No demolition, site clearance or building operations shall commence until tree protection measures have been put in place.
+- No development shall take place until details of the materials to be used in the construction of the external surfaces of the buildings hereby permitted have been submitted and approved.
+(Reason - To ensure the appearance of the development is satisfactory in accordance with Policy DP/2 of the adopted Local Development Framework 2007.) - No demolition, site clearance or building operations shall commence until tree protection measures have been put in place.
 Replacement of damaged/dying trees required.
 (Reason - To protect trees which are to be retained in order to enhance the development, biodiversity and the visual amenities of the area in accordance with Policies DP/1 and NE/6 of the adopted Local Development Framework 2007.) - Access and parking provision to be laid out as indicated on the approved plans prior to the first occupation of either of the dwellings.
-(Reason - To ensure that the appearance of the site does not detract from the character of the area in accordance with Policy DP/2 of the adopted Local Development Framework 2007.) - 6.
-Visibility splays shall be provided on both sides of the access and shall be maintained free from any obstruction over a height of 600mm within an area of 2m x 2m. - (Reason In the interest of highway safety in accordance with Policy DP/3 of the adopted Local Development Framework 2007.)
+(Reason - To ensure that the appearance of the site does not detract from the character of the area in accordance with Policy DP/2 of the adopted Local Development Framework 2007.) - Visibility splays shall be provided on both sides of the access and shall be maintained free from any obstruction over a height of 600mm within an area of 2m x 2m.

+(Reason - In the interest of highway safety in accordance with Policy DP/3 of the adopted Local Development Framework 2007.)

-- 7. Details of the materials to be used to surface the new access and measures to ensure that surface water does not drain onto the highway hall be submitted and approved before development commences (Reason - In the interest of highway safety in accordance with Policy DP/3 of the adopted Local Development Framework 2007.) - A method statement relating to the management of traffic during the construction process shall be submitted and approved.
+- Details of the materials to be used to surface the new access and measures to ensure that surface water does not drain onto the highway hall be submitted and approved before development commences (Reason - In the interest of highway safety in accordance with Policy DP/3 of the adopted Local Development Framework 2007.) - A method statement relating to the management of traffic during the construction process shall be submitted and approved.
 (Reason - In the interest of highway safety in accordance with Policy DP/3 of the adopted Local Development Framework 2007.) - Prior to the commencement of any development, a scheme for the provision and implementation of foul water drainage shall be submitted to and approved in writing by the Local Planning Authority.
-(Reason - To reduce the risk of pollution to the water environment and to ensure a satisfactory method of foul water drainage in accordance with Policy NE/10 of the adopted Local Development Framework 2007.) - 10.
+(Reason - To reduce the risk of pollution to the water environment and to ensure a satisfactory method of foul water drainage in accordance with Policy NE/10 of the adopted Local Development Framework 2007.) - 11.
 Prior to the commencement of any development, a scheme for the provision and implementation of surface water drainage shall be submitted to and approved in writing by the Local Planning Authority.
-The scheme shall be constructed and completed in accordance with the approved plans (Reason To ensure a satisfactory method of surface water drainage and to prevent the increased risk of flooding in accordance with Policies DP/1 and NE/11 of the adopted Local Development Framework 2007.) - 11.
-Apart from any top hung vent, the proposed first floor window in the south western side elevations of the proposed dwelling at plot 2 of the dwelling hereby permitted, shall be fitted and permanently glazed with obscure glass.
+The scheme shall be constructed and completed in accordance with the approved plans (Reason - To ensure a satisfactory method of surface water drainage and to prevent the increased risk of flooding in accordance with Policies DP/1 and NE/11 of the adopted Local Development Framework 2007.)

-(Reason To prevent overlooking of the adjoining properties in accordance with Policy DP/3 of the adopted Local Development Framework 2007.)
+12. The proposed first floor window in the south western side elevation of the proposed dwelling at plot 2 of the development hereby permitted, shall be fitted and permanently glazed with obscure glass.
+(Reason - To prevent overlooking of the adjoining properties in accordance with

+Policy DP/3 of the adopted Local Development Framework 2007.)